-The projects located in specific geographical areas consist of the park and capital improvement projects.
+The projects located in specific geographical areas consist of capital improvement projects.
 The rationale for priority given to these projects and the specific area is due to the high number of low/moderate income persons and the lack of basic infrastructure such as sidewalks.